 - There is no such thing as a "standard commission."
-Commissions are negotiable and prices vary.
+Commissions are negotiable, and prices vary.
 The fact is that commission rates have decreased 16 percent from 1991 to 2004 (source: Real Trends).

 - The real estate business is unique in that competitors must also cooperate with each other to ensure a successful transaction, and MLS systems facilitate that cooperation.
-The first MLS was created more than 100 years ago as way for brokers to share their listing agreements with each another in hopes of procuring buyers for their properties more quickly and efficiently than they could on their own.
+The first MLS was created more than 100 years ago as a way for brokers to share their listing agreements with each another in hopes of procuring buyers for their properties more quickly and efficiently than they could on their own.

 - The MLS is a tool to help listing brokers find cooperative buyer brokers to help sell their clients' homes.
-Without the collaborative incentive of the existing MLS, brokers would create their own separate systems, fragmenting rather than consolidating property information.
+Without the collaborative incentive of the existing MLS, brokers would create their separate systems, fragmenting rather than consolidating property information.